vista-art/fragmentcolor/docs/api/core/shader/shader.md

 @group(0) @binding(0) var<uniform> u: MyUniform;
 ```

-### Notes

-- Binding sizes are aligned to 16 bytes for layout correctness; this is handled automatically.
-- Large uniform blobs are uploaded via an internal buffer pool.
+FragmentColor handles std140-style 16-byte alignment for you, and large uniform blobs are pooled internally — there is nothing to configure.

 ## Textures and Samplers